Jacques Bridou

 Jacques Bridou (8 October 1911 - 1953) was a French bobsledder who competed in the 1930s.
 He won a bronze medal in the four-man event at the 1934 FIBT World Championships in Garmisch-Partenkirchen.

 Bridou also competed at the 1936 Winter Olympics in Garmisch-Partenkirchen, finishing ninth in the four-man and 14th in the two-man events.

+He was also one of the leading figures of the French Resistance during World War II, helping to establish and lead a network known as ALLIANCE that would later be led by his sister, Marie-Madeleine Fourcade.
+He had been recruited into the French Resistance by Kenneth Cohen, a high-ranking case officer at the British Secret Intelligence Service.
+Bridou was also the one who introduced Marie to Georges Loustaunau-Lacau.